Memory Alpha

 • Enterprise: The First Adventure article at Memory Alpha , the wiki for canon Star Trek .

-• 2 Lamarr class
+• 2 Achilles class

 Internet Archive Audio